Market schedule

 How it is derived

-- Datastream first checks for
+- SEC API first checks for

 CommonStockholdersEquityin the SEC filing’s balance sheet statement rows (the most reliable source) - if not available at the statement level, it checks the supplemental XBRL fact series using